 Ana García Fau is a non-executive Director.
 She is currently a Non-Executive Director at Merlin Properties SA (Spain), Gestamp Automation SA (Spain) and Celinex Telecom (Spain).
 She is also Non-Executive Chairperson and Chair of the Remuneration Committee at Finerge SA (Portugal).
 Additionally, she is a member of advisory boards at Swiss bank Pictet (Iberia), Salesforce (EMEA) and the McKinsey Alumni Council (Spain).
 She is an external advisor to Cosentino Group in Spain.
-Between 2006 and 2014, Ms. García Fau was CEO of Yell for the Spanish and Latin American businesses, before expanding her role to the US Hispanic market.
+Ms. García Fau is non-executive director and member of the Audit, Risk and Sustainability Committee of Santalucía Group, SA and a member of the board of trustees of Fundación Universitaria Comillas ICAI.
+Between 2006 and 2014, Ms. García Fau was CEO of Yell for the Spanish and Latin American businesses, before expanding her role to the U.S. Hispanic market.
 Previously, between 1997 and 2006, she served as Chief Corporate Development Officer and CFO of TPI (Yellow Pages & Digital businesses) at the Telefónica Group.
 Between 2015 and 2022, Ms. García Fau served on the Board of Eutelsat Communications SA and Technicolor SA (France), DLA Piper LLP (UK) and Globalvia SAU (Spain).